Pain Out of Proportion | Pressure Monitoring | Urgent Fasciotomy

 Medicolegal Outcomes

-Compartment syndrome is one of the most common causes of orthopaedic litigation:
+Missed or delayed compartment syndrome is one of the most common and costly sources of orthopaedic litigation internationally:

-- Common allegations: Delayed diagnosis, failure to monitor, inadequate fasciotomy
+- Common allegations: delayed diagnosis, failure to monitor or document neurovascular status, and inadequate (incomplete) fasciotomy

-- Prevention: Meticulous documentation, low threshold for fasciotomy, early specialist involvement
+- Prevention: meticulous time-stamped documentation, a low threshold for fasciotomy, and early senior/specialist involvement

 Key Documentation for Medicolegal Protection: